 Retired Judge Says Medical Examiners Often Favored Employers in Workers’ Compensation Cases

-Posted by PKSD Law Firm on Jan 23, 2018 in Personal Injury News
+Posted by PKSD Law Firm on January 23, 2018 in Personal Injury

 Employers and workers’ compensation insurers hire independent medical examiners (IMEs) to review workers’ compensation claims and help determine if a worker should receive benefits.